 Does optical sensor installation require equipment de-energization?

-Sensorer za fiber optic za fluorescent install on energized high-voltage equipment using hot-stick procedures identical to utility maintenance practices.
+Sensorer za optic za nyuzi za fluorescent install on energized high-voltage equipment using hot-stick procedures identical to utility maintenance practices.
 Trained technicians attach dielectric mounting clips and sensing probes to live conductors without electrical contact or safety risks.
 This capability enables monitoring additions during service rather than requiring expensive planned outages.
 Infrared cameras and non-contact pyrometers obviously operate without equipment modifications.

 Can optical sensors truly operate 15+ miaka bila calibration?